moosh3/ispa/README.md

 - Once case has been completed and commits or branches attached, move card to REVIEW list so other members can review your code
 - If something was off or wrong in your code, leave card in REVIEW list and make appropriate changes
 - Once all members are satisfied with completed task, only the members who did not work on task can move case from REVIEW to COMPLETED

+### Event relationships

+Some quick notes regarding an Event instance and its attributes, along with its FK relationships.
+The Event object provides `event_id`, `name`, `slug`, `date`, `description`, and `is_active` attributes.
+The `guests` attribute is a ManyToMany relationship to an `EventGuest` model. `location` is also defined in an Event instance with a ForeignKey to `EventLocation`.
+Lastly, a ForeignKey to `EventType`.

+The model also comes with a custom `EventManager` that can return a query of active events and events of which the user is owner of.

+The `EventGuest` model keeps track of a query of user instances tied to a particular event, along with identifying the user who created the Event in the first place.
+It can spit out a string with the Event's name and a guest list.
+Following the same ideology regarding relationship-based models, `EventLocation` stores attributes like `address`, `city`, and so on.
+This allows the same venue to be referenced in multiple Events.

+Finally, `EventType` allows an Event owner to set codes declared in the model, allowing them to do things such as making an Event required, `EventType.REQUIRED`.